LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 * ``j`` is worth ``8``

 In ``newPointStructure``, the letters themselves are keys, so a *single* search will identify a point value.
-This is much more efficient than the old method.

 .. admonition:: Example